Tony-Feng/iAnime/README.md

 # iAnime

 iAnime is a simple Android application for anime fans to collect and create their own favoured anime gallery.
+This application supports multi-language including English and Chinese.

 ## Tech Stack